sametk13/UnityUtilts/ObjectPool/README.md

 # How to use
+1) Add MonoSingleton from this repo.
-1) Create a new empty GameObject.
+2) Create a new empty GameObject.
-2) Attach the ObjectPoolManager to the new created GameObject.
+3) Attach the ObjectPoolManager to the new created GameObject.

 ```